sfsu-csc-667-roberts/term-project-template/README.md

 - Install the `node` javascript runtime from [https://nodejs.org/en/download](https://nodejs.org/en/download)

-## Setting up our application’s directory structure
+## Setting up our application's directory structure

 Note that `the-empty-term-project-repository` will be created from the term project github assignment link in Canvas.